farcasterxyz/protocol/docs/SPECIFICATION.md

 The [canonical Storage registry contract](https://optimistic.etherscan.io/address/0x00000000fcCe7f938e7aE6D3c335bD6a1a7c593D) is deployed at `0x00000000fcCe7f938e7aE6D3c335bD6a1a7c593D` on Optimism.

-For a message to be accepted, the fid must be registered in the Id registry, and signed with a valid signer present the Key registry, and the fid must have enough storage allocated in the Storage registry.
+For a message to be accepted, the fid must be registered in the Id registry, and signed with a valid signer present in the Key registry, and the fid must have enough storage allocated in the Storage registry.

 # 2. Message Specifications